This is an updated version of the article which appeared originally on this site on 28 August 2018.

 Dundas and the Slavery Controversy

-Another excuse which the Nats use to attack Dundas is that they claim he was "a slavery profiteer" who was "a nemesis of William Wilberforce" and "who helped delay abolition for two decades".
+Another excuse which the Scottish Nationalists, and the troublemakers of various race-hustling movements, use to attack Dundas is that they claim he was "a slavery profiteer" who was "a nemesis of William Wilberforce" and "who helped delay abolition for two decades".
 See article by Cat Boyd.
 (3)

 However, the fact is that Henry Dundas was, as Michael Fry has written, "instrumental in prohibiting not only negro slavery but also native serfdom in Scotland".
 (4)

-This relates to the case of Joseph Knight, a slave brought back to Perthshire from the West Indies.
-Considering his "pocket money" too low he gave notice that he would leave and look for a job.
-His "master" took the matter to law and it went up to the Court of Session (the highest civil court in Scotland).
+This relates to the case of Joseph Knight, a slave brought back to Perthshire from the West Indies by his "master" John Wedderburn.
+Considering his "pocket money" too low he gave Wedderburn notice that he would leave and look for a job.
+Knight lost the first round at court, but he won on appeal.
+Wedderburn appealed to the Court of Session (the highest civil court in Scotland).

-Dundas, who was Lord Advocate, spoke for Knight and won the case.
-James Boswell wrote: "I cannot too highly praise the speech which Mr Dundas generously contributed to the cause of the sooty stranger."
+Dundas, who was Lord Advocate – the chief legal officer for the Crown in Scotland – spoke for Knight and won the case.
+James Boswell, the associate of Samuel Johnson, wrote: "I cannot too highly praise the speech which Mr Dundas generously contributed to the cause of the sooty stranger."
 (5)

-The 1778 case established that slavery was illegal in Scotland.
+It was this 1778 case which established that slavery was illegal in Scotland.

-As far as his relations with Wilberforce are concerned, this relates to the period in the British Parliament around April 1792.
+As far as his relations with Wilberforce, the slavery abolitionist, are concerned, this relates to the period in the British Parliament around April 1792.

 Dundas was not opposed to abolition; rather he was concerned to gradually abolish it over a period of years in order to mitigate what he considered were the economic impacts upon the West Indies.